SourceClient/SimpleJavaSwingGUI/README.md

 - Note:
-- This is my first time making a GUI so this is a really bad design but i did over like 40 commits as of 2022-01-29, and I really want to take a break but I got nothing to do lol
+- This is my first serious project, this is my first time making a Swing GUI so there might be some issues if you try and use it.
+You can DM me on discord if you have any problems.
+Two#6969
 - Focusing on JavaFX next :D

 # Update